Tips for a More Eco-Friendly Trip to Wallis and Futuna

 By disposing of waste responsibly, you help preserve the natural beauty of Wallis and Futuna and protect its wildlife for future visitors.

-In Wallis and Futuna, many restaurants and cafés still rely on plastic straws, utensils, and takeaway containers.
-While some establishments may offer biodegradable options, these often still end up in landfill.
+In Wallis and Futuna, many restaurants and takeaways still rely on plastic straws, utensils and takeaway containers.
+While some establishments may offer biodegradable options, these often still end up in landfills.

 Travelling is a great opportunity to try new things.
 You may have heard that plant-based food is easier on the planet, so why not give a shot at a vegetarian meal or two during your trip?

 You may discover something new and delicious.
 Plus, it will help reduce your impact in a multitude of ways.
-See some fantastic options in our guide, Wallis & Futuna for Vegans & Vegetarians + 10 Best Restaurants LINK#TTD054.
+See some fantastic options in our guide, Wallis & Futuna for Vegans & Vegetarians + 10 Best Restaurants.

 Water is a bit of a tricky one when it comes to sustainability when travelling in Wallis and Futuna.
-Using a normal reusable water bottle and refilling it at any old tap in Wallis and Futuna could well lead to some health issues, so buying bottled water might seem like the only safe solution.
+Although you can use taps in Wallis to refill your reusable water bottle, refilling it at any old tap in Futuna could well lead to some health issues.

 However, our team travel the islands without having to buy bottled water thanks to water purification bottles like Lifestraw.
 They might be expensive upfront, but they pay for themselves time and time again (and eliminate the stress of finding shops when you're parched).